-Some facilities have needs that are more specific or specialized compared to the needs of other facilities.
-TRADESAFE also provides individual lockout tagout devices that can help address your specific needs and concerns.
+Some facilities have needs that are more specific or specialized compared to the needs of others.
+TRADESAFE provides precision-engineered lockout tagout devices that can help address your specific needs and concerns.

-Here you’ll find electrical plug lockouts, cable locks, hasps, valve locks, and more.
+Here you’ll find electrical plug lockout devices, cable locks, hasps, valve LOTO devices, and more.
 Each device is made of durable and high-quality materials that are capable of withstanding the harsh conditions of industrial facilities.
-Additionally, these devices are easy and uncomplicated to use, but they can help make sure that your facility is a safe workplace.
+Additionally, these devices are easy and uncomplicated to use, but they can help ensure safety in your facility.

 Find the right lockout tagout device for your specific needs.
 No need to worry about quality; all these devices are guaranteed to give you good value for your money.

-OSHA has a few requirements that lockout tagout devices must meet.
-This is why, for example, ordinary padlocks and common products are not recommended for use in lockout tagout.
-Lockout tagout devices should be manufactured in accordance with certain specifications so they can be OSHA compliant.
-TRADESAFE carefully considers these essential requirments and works hard to ensure all products can meet or exceed such expectations.
+OSHA has a few special standards for lockout tagout devices that differ significantly from regular padlocks and common products.
+Lockout tagout devices must be designed according to precise requirements in order to be OSHA compliant.
+TRADESAFE carefully evaluates these critical needs and works hard to guarantee that all products meet or surpass such standards.

-Lockout tagout devices have to be made of materials that can withstand corrosive substances, impact, extreme temperatures, chemicals, water, and more.
+Durability – Lockout tagout devices must be made of materials that can withstand corrosive substances, impact, extreme temperatures, chemicals, water, and more.

-The color, dimensions, shape, and other characteristics of the devices should be standardized.
+Standardized Characteristics – The color, dimensions, shape, and other features of the devices should be standardized.
 This includes tags, whose print and format should also be standardized.
 Additionally, the instructions on the tags have to be clear and easy to read.

 The process of de-energization entails isolating machinery, equipment, or systems from a source of energy.
 In lockout tagout, however, de-energization does not mean simply unplugging a machine; it means preventing the accidental or inadvertent re-energization of a machine.